EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: Introduction

 \section{Introduction}

-Moduli spaces of semistable sheaves provide new methods to study the geometry of low dimension varieties and provide models to some higher dimensional varieties.
-Here we refer the readers to Huybrechts and Lehn \cite{HL} for a comprehensive account of this theory.
-On the other hand, moduli spaces of semistable sheaves on special members in a family of varieties are barely understood even for families of surfaces.
-Nevertheless, moduli spaces of semistable sheaves are in general only compatible with étale covers but not branched ones.
-These two disadvantages can be partly solved by considering instead the moduli spaces of semistable objects with respect to a notion of stability conditions introduced by Bridgeland \cite{Bri07}.

-In this article, we will study two moduli spaces associated with a large family of K3 surfaces called the strongly smooth ordinary Gushel--Mukai surfaces and two moduli spaces on the natural double covers branched over these K3 surfaces called the special Gushel--Mukai threefolds.
+In this article, we realize EPW varieties associated with a strongly smooth Gushel--Mukai surface as moduli spaces of semistable objects on its bounded derived category and the Kuznetsov component of the special Gushel--Mukai threefold over it.

-Throughout the article, everything will be over the field of complex numbers, categories are essentially small, and functors are additive.
+Throughout the article, everything is over the field of complex numbers, categories are essentially small, and functors are additive.